Dev Environment with Localhost SSL

 openssl req -x509 -sha256 -nodes -newkey rsa:2048 -days 365 -keyout localhost.key -out localhost.crt

-You will be provided with some information fields to fill in about country key, email, etc. However, you can skip this step.
-This command will create two new files localhost.key and localhost.crt in the current directory.
+You will be provided with fields to fill in, such as country key, email, etc. However, you can skip this step.
+This command will create two new files, localhost.key and localhost.crt, in the current directory.
 You can move these files anywhere.

 Open in your browser: https://localhost:3000?key=/path/to/localhost.key&cert=/path/to/localhost.crt.
-Make sure the certificate and key location is correct in the URL string.
+Make sure the certificate and key location are correct in the URL string.

 Rails Server and Webpack